KomCath/rails-magic-used-cars/README.md

   -  Documentation: where you set up all the information to connect to the database.
 It differs depending on the kind of DB you use.
   - Rails uses an SQLite3 database for data storage by default, but I'm changing to PostgreSQL!

+ 23. To test if controller and view were working working:

+     - Added to `routes.rb`

+        `root 'application#hello'`

+     - Added to `application_controller.rb`
+        ```

+          def hello
+            render html: "hello, used cars app 🛻-🚕-🚙-🚗"
+          end

+        ```

+     - Got in response:

+        `ActiveRecord::NoDatabaseError (FATAL:  database "used_car_development" does not exist`

+     - Ran `rails db:create` and got:

+          ```rails aborted!
+                    No Rakefile found (looking for: rakefile, Rakefile, rakefile.rb, Rakefile.rb)
+          ```

+ 24. create  Rakefile

+  - Documentation: Rake is a popular task runner for Ruby and Rails applications.
+For example, Rails provides the predefined Rake tasks for creating databases, running migrations, and performing tests.

+🎉 FIRST VIEW "hello, used cars app 🛻-🚕-🚙-🚗" WORKED 🎉